Nukesor/pueue/README.md

 ## Why should I use it

 Consider this scenario: You have to unpack large amounts of data into various directories.
-Usually something like this ends with 10+ open terminals/tmux sessions and an over-challenged hard drive.
+Usually, something like this ends with 10+ open terminals/tmux sessions and an over-challenged hard drive.

 Another scenario might be, that you want to re-encode 10 movies and each re-encode takes 10+ hours.
 Creating a chained command with `&&`s isn't ergonomic at all and running that many re-encodes in parallel will break your CPU.